Harshil1823/FinalProject350/README.md

 Also, it will create a execution time file with it.
 The execution file will have how long it took to the task of sorting.

+Also, there is a script to make all 75 files (10, 100, 1000) 25 each for the values.
+To run the script you can call ./run_tests.sh

 To cleanup simply call make clean.